RailKill/mcp-aider-executor/README.md

 ```

 For extra Aider options, you should set it properly using environment variables (the `env` in MCP settings .json),
 or ask your LLM to create the Aider YAML configuration file for you in the project directory.
-Some git and file
+By default, the
+server comes with some basic git and file tools to allow the LLM to look around.
+These tools can be disabled via
-tools can be disabled using the options below if you prefer using another MCP server to handle those functions.
+the options below if you'd like to use a separate MCP server to handle more advanced functions.

 > [!CAUTION]
 >